QUERI for Team-Based Behavioral Health

 - Advance measurement-based care delivery strategies that enhance personalized, proactive, and patient-driven care for Veterans; and

-- Advance implementation science by developing, evaluating, and refining new tools and resources to support the use of facilitation to implement clinical programs and practices that are responsive to VA priorities.
+- Apply implementation methods by developing, evaluating, and refining new tools and resources to support the use of facilitation to implement clinical programs and practices that are responsive to VA priorities.

 Findings and Expected Impacts:

 The Tele-Mental Health (TMH) project addressed a VISN 20 request to develop a process to implement Tele-Mental Health programs in rural community-based outpatient clinics that comply with VA Telehealth Conditions of Participation.
 Among other impacts, the project team developed, piloted and disseminated a tele-mental health Implementation Checklist, now available to the four TMH Regional Hubs established by the VA Office of Rural Health.